When most people ask about ADA compliance for websites, they’re really asking, how do I make sure I don’t get sued over website accessibility?

 Step 1: Fix Alt Text

 Alt text is the single most commonly claimed accessibility issue in website accessibility lawsuits so fix this first.
-There are multiple crucial details when fixing alt that you must be aware of so be sure to read our free WCAG 2.1 AA guide.
+Here are three critical details when fixing alt text:

 Step 2: Fix Missing Form Field Labels

-Missing programmatic form field labels are the second most commonly claimed accessibility issue (when you factor out boilerplate claims).
+Missing programmatic form field labels are also frequently claimed lawsuits.
 Most form fields have a visual label or placeholder, but you must have a correctly associated programmatic label.

 Step 3: Ensure Full Keyboard Navigability

 You must be able to completely navigate and use your website using only a keyboard (no mouse).
 If you cannot, you must fix your website so it’s keyboard navigable.
-This is another critical accessibility issue that plaintiffs’ lawyers frequently claim in lawsuits.
+This is another critical accessibility issue that comes up a lot in lawsuits.

 Step 4: Get to 0 WAVE Scan Errors

-The WAVE accessibility scan by WebAIM is the most popular automated scan.
+The WAVE automated scan by WebAIM is the most popular automated scan.
 It’s used by everyone – including plaintiffs’ lawyers.
-It’s always best if you have zero errors returned by WAVE.
+Get your errors down to zero.

 Step 5: Publish an Accessibility Statement